nicolas-sabbatini/lovely-tools/README.md

 #### About

-A simple keyboard library for the Löve 2D game engine that can be used to check the state of a key (just pressed, just released or held down).
-The library doesn't use the `love.keypressed` and `love.keyreleased` callbacks, so you can have control over the input.
+A lightweight and simple input tracking helper for Love2D that tracks keyboard and mouse states, including "just pressed" and "just released" events.

-- Version: 3.0.1
+- Version: 4.0.0
 - Status: finish

 #### Roadmap